 “Enjoy the hobby the way it suits you and perhaps someday you will be lucky enough to make a fantastic find like this one for me,” he added.
 “Remember, a knowledgeable collector has an edge on one who is not.”

-All three known examples were used at the Hamilton, Ont. post office around the same time in 1870.
+All three known examples were used at the post office in Hamilton, Ont., around the same time in 1870.